KTH-SML/svea/docs/tutorials/0_intro.md

 As described in the diagram above, the TX2 is the main computer where all sensor data goes and where all high-level decision+control is made.
-The TX2 runs NVIDIA's JetPack SDK which includes their implementation of Ubuntu 20.04 for ARM.
+The TX2 runs NVIDIA's JetPack SDK which includes their implementation of Ubuntu 18.04 for ARM.

 The original RC remote still works to control the chassis, with some additional features added on.
 In particular, in addition to the RC remote's standard features, we have also added a override to the RC remote.
-By putting the metal switch on top of the remote into the most forward position, the Teensy will start ignoring any actuation commands from ROS nodes on the TX2 and only listen to the RC remote.
+By putting the metal switch on top of the remote into the most forward position, the Teensy will start ignoring any actuation commands from ROS nodes on the TX2 and **only listen to the RC remote**.
 Thus it's a good idea to always keep the remote around in case you need to stop the vehicle from doing something unsafe.

 To interface with the vehicle chassis, the TX2 communicates with the Teensy